 The unconnected population is predominantly located in developing world markets, typically on low incomes and lacking basic and digital literacy skills.
 Women are disproportionately affected by these challenges.
 Mobile represents the best opportunity for the underserved to join the digital economy.

-The Connected Society Programme works with the mobile industry and key stakeholders to improve network coverage, affordability, digital skills and locally relevant content, in pursuit of wider adoption of the mobile internet.
+The GSMA Connected Society Programme works with the mobile industry and key stakeholders to increase access to and adoption of the mobile internet, focusing on underserved population groups in developing markets.

 This initiative is currently funded by the UK Department for International Development (DFID), and supported by the GSMA and its members.